 The Department of Housing and Urban Development (HUD) administers assistance primarily under the Community Development Block Grant (CDBG) program.
+The program's primary objective is to develop viable urban communities by providing decent housing and a suitable living environment, and by expanding economic opportunities, principally for persons of low and moderate income.
 CDBG funds are used by localities for a broad range of activities intended to result in decent housing in a suitable living environment.
 Water and waste disposal needs compete with many other public activities for this assistance, including historic preservation, energy conservation, housing construction, lead-based paint abatement, urban renewal projects, recreation facilities, home ownership assistance, and others.
 Program policy requires that at least 70% of funds must benefit low- and moderate-income persons.
 The use of CDBG funds is intended to reflect a balance between local flexibility and national targeting to low- and moderate-income persons.
-Currently, funds go to grantees in 1,001 metropolitan cities, 166 urban counties, and 49 states, plus Puerto Rico.

-After subtracting amounts specified in appropriations acts for special-purpose activities, 70% of CDBG funds are allocated by formula to approximately 1,100 entitlement communities nationwide, defined as central cities of metropolitan areas, metropolitan cities with populations of 50,000 or more, and statutorily defined urban counties (the entitlement program).
+After subtracting amounts specified in appropriations acts for special-purpose activities, 70% of CDBG funds are allocated by formula to approximately 1,175 entitlement communities nationwide, defined as central cities of metropolitan areas, metropolitan cities with populations of 50,000 or more, and statutorily defined urban counties (the entitlement program).
 These funds are not available for projects in rural communities.
-The remaining 30% of CDBG funds is allocated by formula to the states for distribution to nonentitlement, smaller communities (the state program) for use in areas that are not part of a metropolitan city or urban county, and these funds may be available for rural community water projects.
+The remaining 30% of CDBG funds is allocated by formula to the states for distribution to non-entitlement, smaller communities (the state program) for use in areas that are not part of a metropolitan city or urban county, and these funds may be available for rural community water projects.
 The 70/30 split and allocation formulas are provided for in law.
-According to data from HUD, in recent years (2001-2006), water and sewer improvement projects accounted for 9-10% of all CDBG funds nationally.13 From FY1991 through FY2000, HUD provided over \$4 billion in block grants, plus \$39.9 million for projects specified in appropriations laws, for drinking water and wastewater projects.14
+According to data from HUD, in recent years (2001-2007), water and sewer improvement projects accounted for 9-10% of all CDBG funds disbursed nationally.16 From FY1991 through FY2000, HUD provided over \$4 billion in block grants, plus \$39.9 million for projects specified in appropriations laws, for drinking water and wastewater projects.17